-INDEPENDENT AUDITORS' REPORT
+INDEPENDENT AUDITOR'S REPORT

-Management of the Board, Executive Directors and Participants Federal Retirement Thrift Investment Board Washington, DC
+Management of the Board and Executive Directors Federal Retirement Thrift Investment Board Washington, DC

-Report on the Audit of the Financial Statements Opinion
+Opinion on the 2023 Financial Statements

-We have audited the accompanying financial statements of Thrift Savings Fund (the Fund), which comprise the statements of net assets available for benefits as of December 31, 2022 and 2021, and the related statements of changes in net assets available for benefits for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Thrift Savings Fund (the Fund), which comprise the statement of net assets available for benefits as of December 31, 2023, and the related statement of changes in net assets available for benefits for the year then ended, and the related notes to the financial statements (2023 financial statements).

-In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the Fund as of December 31, 2022 and 2021, and the changes in its net assets available for benefits for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the 2023 financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the Fund as of December 31, 2023, and the changes in its net assets available for benefits for the year then ended, in accordance with accounting principles generally accepted in the United States of America.

-Basis for Opinion
+Basis for Opinion on the 2023 Financial Statements

-We conducted our audits in accordance with auditing standards generally accepted in the United States of America (GAAS).
-Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Financial Statements section of our report.
-We are required to be independent of the Fund and to meet our other ethical responsibilities in accordance with the relevant ethical requirements relating to our audits.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America (GAAS).
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the 2023 Financial Statements section of our report.
+We are required to be independent of the Fund and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.

-Responsibilities of Management for the Financial Statements
+Responsibilities of Management for the 2023 Financial Statements

-Management is responsible for the preparation and fair presentation of the financial statements in accordance with accounting principles generally accepted in the United States of America, and for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the financial statements in accordance with accounting principles generally accepted in the United States of America; and for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, management is required to evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about the Fund's ability to continue as a going concern for one year after the date that the financial statements are available to be issued.
+In preparing the financial statements, management is required to evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about the Fund's ability to continue as a going concern within one year after the date that the financial statements are issued.

-Auditors' Responsibilities for the Audit of the Financial Statements
+Auditor's Responsibilities for the Audit of the 2023 Financial Statements

-Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditors' report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the 2023 financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
 Reasonable assurance is a high level of assurance but is not absolute assurance and therefore is not a guarantee that an audit conducted in accordance with GAAS will always detect a material misstatement when it exists.
 The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control.
 Misstatements are considered material if there is a substantial likelihood that, individually or in the aggregate, they would influence the judgment made by a reasonable user based on the financial statements.